mdaines/viz-js/README.md

     bower install viz.js

+Or with npm:

+    npm install viz.js

-Or, download the `viz.js` "binary" from the [releases page](https://github.com/mdaines/viz.js/releases).
+Or download the `viz.js` "binary" from the [releases page](https://github.com/mdaines/viz.js/releases).

 ## API